bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 ### Cross-talk and fine-calibration files

-Raw FIFF files typically need to be processed using Maxwell filtering (signal-space separation, SSS) to make the data usable.
+In case internal active shielding (IAS) was used during acquisition, raw FIFF files need to be processed using Maxwell filtering (signal-space separation, SSS) to make the data usable.
 To this end, two specific files are needed:
 The *cross-talk* file, and the *fine-calibration* file,